grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/importkey.md

 ### Import a static raw key and decrypt transmitted data

-This example demonstrates how to import a static `raw` key and decrypt some transmitted data (which contains initialization vector and encoded data) in `base64`.
+This example demonstrates how to import a static `raw` key and decrypt some transmitted data (concatenation of initialization vector and encoded data) in `base64`.

 {{< code >}}